 - Angling its face and body to the right or left of the mother’s spine

-A baby in breech presentation is coming out bottom-first or feet-first.
-Breech babies can sometimes be cross-legged, or have their feet reaching up toward their head.
+A baby in a breech presentation is coming out bottom-first or feet-first.
+Breech babies can sometimes be cross-legged or have their feet reaching up toward their head.
 The doctor may be able to adjust the baby’s position before labor begins, by strategically pressing on the abdomen with ultrasound as a guide.
 This can be uncomfortable, so it is usually performed under regional anesthesia.
 If this doesn’t work, a Cesarean delivery may be recommended.

 Babies exiting the womb head first, but facing up, toward the mother’s bellybutton, are in the occiput posterior position.
 Maternity care providers call this position “sunny side up.”
 Most of the time, uterine contractions or the mother’s pushing will rotate the baby to face down.
 If they don’t, the mother might experience longer labor, more back pains, and difficulty pushing the baby out.

 When a baby’s hand or foot is presented alongside the baby’s head or bottom, this is called compound presentation.
-We can’t usually predict if the baby present this way until the mother starts pushing.
+We can’t usually predict if the baby presents this way until the mother starts pushing.
 Luckily, compound presentation is not a cause for concern, and most babies presenting this way can continue on their way without issue.

 Shoulder dystocia occurs when the baby’s head has exited the birth canal, but its shoulders get stuck on the pelvic bone.
 It’s hard to predict when this may happen, but if it does, it is considered a medical emergency.
+These cases are associated with a shoulder presentation, high incidence of cord prolapse and consequent fetal compromise during labor so vaginal delivery is not attempted and cesarean section is highly recommended.

 Your doctor may need to manually adjust the baby in order to free its shoulders.
 In the best-case scenario, the maneuvering works and the baby is delivered, vaginally and with no harm.
 Occasionally, the baby is injured in the process.
 It’s rare for a C-section to be performed in this case.